pat-alt/deepvars/README.md

 <!-- badges: end -->

 > [!WARNING]
 > I worked on this code base during my master's project in 2021 and today it is no longer actively maintained.
-Since the TensorFlow interface uses reticulate, you may run into compatibility issues with Python dependencies (see #4).
+Since the TensorFlow interface uses reticulate, you may run into compatibility issues with Python dependencies (see [#4](https://github.com/pat-alt/deepvars/issues/4)).
 While these things should be salvageable and I welcome contributions through pull requests, I have no capacity to work on this package myself.

 > [!NOTE]
 > This is the repository for the companion package to our paper @altmeyer2021deep.
 We recently presented our paper at the [NeurIPS 2021 MLECON workshop](https://nips.cc/Conferences/2021/ScheduleMultitrack?event=21847).
 For the specific code used for the paper and additional resources please see [this repository](https://github.com/pat-alt/deepvarsMacro).

-## Disclaimer ⚠

-Since we worked on this project in 2021, Patrick has continued to work on the [`deepvar`](https://github.com/pat-alt/deepvars) package in his spare time.
-Among other things, he has found a bug in the original code, which has produced erroneous results for the test set in Table 1 of the paper that introduced the the approach ([see here](https://github.com/pat-alt/deepvarsMacro)).
-We are also not convinced that the empirical results presented in the paper are robust, after looking at replicating the findings for another dataset.
-Nonethess, we believe that the proposed methodological framework is interesting and this package should help facilitate future researchers interested in exploring the applicability of deep learning to macroeconomic data.
-Since Patrick is caught up in his PhD for now, this project is officially idle.
-Do feel free to salvage what you can though.

 ## `deepvars`